 Step 1: Photovoltaic system design and production

-To find the expected production at your site, determine your solar resource and take into account shading.
-The solar resource is measured in peak sun hours, which are the number of hours you receive 1,000 watts per square meter per day.
-For instance, if you are in many parts of California the solar resource is great – 6,000 watts per square meter, or 6 peak sun hours.
-Use the Amprobe SOLAR-100 to determine the actual solar irradiance (watts/m2) and shading at the site to develop a baseline.
+To find the expected production at your site, determine your solar resource and take into account any shading that may occur on the panels.
+The solar resource is measured in peak sun hours, which is the number of hours your installation achieves 1,000 watts per square meter per day.
+For instance, in many parts of California the solar resource is great: 6,000 watts per square meter, or 6 peak sun hours.
+Use the Fluke IRR-1 Solar Irradiance Meter to determine the actual solar irradiance (watts/m2) and shading at your site to develop a baseline.

 Let’s say you have a 10 kW PV array.
 You can calculate expected annual production by multiplying the 10-kW array x 6 peak sun hours x 365 days per year x 0.85 (15% derating due to power losses in wiring and inverter).
 This array should produce 18,615 kWh of energy for us per year, or 51 kWh per day.

-Once your system is installed, make sure it is operating as designed by measuring its electrical characteristics and the actual power output of the array.
+Once your system is installed, make sure it’s operating as designed by measuring its electrical characteristics and the actual power output of the array.

 Current-voltage (IV) curve of a PV module